How do I prepare a document to be recorded?

 Can I e-File deeds?

-No. Any document that transfers real estate must first be approved and the transfer process starts at the Auditor's office.
+Yes (via Simplifile).
+However, any document that transfers real estate must first be approved by the Auditor's office.
 The Auditor may be reached at 614-525-3253.

 A credit agency is showing I have a lien in Franklin County.